emojicode/emojicode.github.io/src/reference/basics.md

 # The Basics

-This chapter reviews the basics of Emojicode.
+This chapter reviews the basics of Emojicode that occur in mosts programs or are of importance in the following sections of this Language Reference & Guide.

+## Source Files

+Emojicode source files are UTF-8 encoded text documents in accordance with the syntax specified by the grammar in this documentation.

+Source code files must have the extension `.🍇` or `.emojic`.

 ## The 🏁 Block